 Candidates for Carpal Tunnel Release Surgery

-Carpal tunnel release surgery is typically considered for patients who have persistent symptoms that significantly affect their quality of life and have not responded well to non-surgical treatments.
+Carpal tunnel surgery is typically considered for patients who have persistent symptoms that significantly affect their quality of life and have not responded well to non-surgical treatments.
 Candidates may include individuals who experience:

 • Constant numbness or tingling in the hand or fingers.